 It entitles its holder to remain in France and also engage in paid activity, as an employee or a non-salaried trader, craftsman, liberal profession etc.

-Categories concerned to get this permit
+Categories concerned to get a 10-year Resident Card

 If you are planning to apply for this type of residence permit, then check if you belong to one of the categories, which are concerned to get this permit: